Billy-dev100/-bretacademy/content/team.md

 > "The current success rate is greater than 80% of trades being profitable with 20% or less resulting in losses.
 This course will demonstrate how this success rate can be achieved and sustained" - Neil G Van Luven.

-We firmly believe that by concentrating on just a handful of products gives us the edge as it enables us to avoid the massive amount of "White Noise" that continuously impacts the market generally and is enormously distracting to Traders.
+Our instructors firmly believe that by concentrating on a very small number of products gives us the edge as it enables us to avoid the massive amount of "White Noise" that continuously impacts the market generally and is enormously distracting to Traders.

 Finally, we develop unique algorithms that do the repetitive work thereby enabling the Trader to concentrate his attention on those matters that cannot be done by algorithms alone.